-According to the USDA, the safe minimum internal temperature for whole chicken, chicken pieces, and ground chicken is 165 F. Use a high-quality digital instant-read or infrared meat thermometer for the most accurate temperature to ensure that your chicken is done cooking and safe to eat.
+According to the USDA, the safe minimum internal temperature for a whole chicken, chicken pieces, and ground chicken is 165 F. Use a high-quality digital instant-read or infrared meat thermometer for the most accurate temperature to ensure that your chicken is done cooking and safe to eat.

 Chicken Nutritional Information

 Chicken supplies nutrients that are essential for optimal health, especially niacin, Vitamin B6, selenium, phosphorous, and of course, protein.
 A medium chicken breast contains about 50 grams of protein and very little fat, while a thigh contains about 30 grams of protein and 10 grams of fat.
 Nutritional content will vary depending on the cut of chicken as well as the preparation — a fried wing will have less protein and more fat than a poached breast, for example.
 Removing the skin before or after cooking will result in a lower-fat option.